Zendesk Launches Net Promoter Score℠ Surveys and Unveils Customer Loyalty Trends (APAC)

 Zendesk provides a customer service platform designed to bring organisations and their customers closer together.
 With more than 45,000 customer accounts, Zendesk is used by organisations in 140 countries to provide support in more than 40 languages.
 Founded in 2007 and headquartered in San Francisco, Zendesk has operations in the United States, Europe, Asia, Australia and South America.
 Learn more at www.zendesk.com

 +61 404 194459

-Net Promoter, Net Promoter Score and NPS are trademarks of Satmetrix Systems, Inc., Bain & Company, Inc. and Fred Reichheld.
+Net Promoter and NPS are registered U.S. trademarks, and Net Promoter Score and Net Promoter System are service marks of Bain & Company, Inc., Satmetrix Systems, Inc. and Fred Reichheld.